noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - Sleep deprivation on 29/06/2020.
 As you know sleep deprivation is a torture and this kind of human crime could put in jail whatever surname.
 - Sleep deprivation and dream injection on 1/07/2020. **Francesca say that her work is induct to suicide people**.
 This girl never sleep, a simple drug test will underline that she is a complete drug addicted.
 - On the night of 3/7/2020 the shape of my mother, that is my mother because of the street where I live, start to touch my earth with near direct current and do sexual violence to me.
 Remember that this is the traffic network, the B-side network, and in Genoa the address is totally clear.
 - Extreme dream injection with enormous video streamed in my cortex visualizing me ciclying like a child and a man that I know.
 In the dream the person that produce it think that I'm a little child or something like this.
 Narcissist abuse.
 Nothing more.
 00:44 AM.
+Sexual violence always from my mother.

 ### Videos about electronic violations